A Framework of High-Stakes Algorithmic Decision-Making for the Public Sector Developed through a Case Study of Child-Welfare: RESULTS

 Here, the supervisor alludes to the fact that presence of risk factors did not capture the full picture and missed important context about what is going on with this child.
 As previously discussed, child-welfare teams are having on-going conversations about the risk of sex-trafficking from the onset of a case and are able to investigate concerns without reporting to HART.
 Continued interactions illustrated by these examples leads to an accumulation of distrust towards algorithms that often miss important nuances and context.

-\textbf{There is collective buy-in when people feel like it leads to better outcomes.} This theme emerged in 85\% (n=17) of the interviews, 67\% (n=10) of the planning meetings, and 62.5\% (n=25) of the permanency consultations.
+\textbf{There is collective buy-in when practitioners believe that better outcomes are being achieved.} This theme emerged in 85\% (n=17) of the interviews, 67\% (n=10) of the planning meetings, and 62.5\% (n=25) of the permanency consultations.
 Participants appreciated 7ei and trauma-informed care because it allowed them to directly help families by developing specific plans for them.
 Moreover, they were aware that trauma-responsive services developed through TIC lead to better permanency and placement outcomes for children.
 When frustrated by algorithms such as CANS, caseworkers often asked why they were still expected to use CANS when 7ei was leading to better outcomes.

 The agency developed a comprehensive four-part evidence-based service program centered in trauma-informed care of which the algorithmic tool is just one component.
 The first component of this program involves extensive ongoing TIC trainings.
 The second component introduced child-welfare staff to trauma-informed assessments that resulted in family-level interventions.
 The third component was the availability of specialized supervision and consultations provided by a clinical supervisor, TIC program administrator, medical expert, and a caregiver support specialist.
 Finally, the fourth component of this program is the 7ei algorithm which allows the child-welfare team to break down each case into seven domains and apply TIC principles and practices to it.
 In sum, the agency significantly invested in resources to ensure that TIC practice and 7ei were fully-supported by bureaucratic processes.
 A better understanding of what a family might be going through at a psychological level and knowing exactly how to help them has led to the collective buy-in from caseworkers.
 Most participants (85\%, n=17) found great value in TIC and appreciated 7ei as a tool designed to be a guiding framework for TIC.
 One permanency consultant explained: